utPLSQL/utPLSQL-cli/README.md

                       See coverage reporting options in framework documentation.

 -q                  - Does not output the informational messages normally printed to console.
-                      Default: false
+(--quiet)             Default: false

--d                  - Outputs a load of debug information to console
+-d                  - Outputs a load of debug information to console (--debug)             Default: false

-                      Default: false
+-t=timeInMinutes   - Sets the timeout in minutes after which the cli will abort.

--t                  - Sets the timeout in minutes after which the cli will abort.
+(--timeout)          Default 60

-                      Default 60
+-dbout              - Enables DBMS_OUTPUT in the TestRunner-Session (--dbms_output)       Default: false
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.